-- Each team is allowed one timeout per half.
+- 1. Each team is allowed one timeout per half.
 If they do not use a timeout in the first half, they are still only allowed one timeout in the second half. - 2.
 Each timeout lasts 60 seconds. - 3.
 Timeouts can only be called between sets, before the officials call "Line up". - 4.
 Officials can suspend play at any time during the match if they consider it necessary. - 5.
 During a timeout or a suspension of play called by an official, all match and penalty clocks will be paused, and resumed when the game starts again. - 6.
 During a suspension of play, all participants must remain in their designated areas. - 7.
-If an official signals that the match is suspended during play, players who are still on court will resume the game starting with one foot on the back line. - 8.
+If an official signals that the match is suspended during play, players who are still on court will resume the game starting with one foot on the back line.

+- 8. As the game restarts, any player, who still has a foot on the backline, when any player crosses an attack line, will be immediately called out. - 9.
 As the game restarts, teams are allowed to take all balls within their court side to the back line with them during the lineup.
 Any balls in the neutral zone belong to the team whose side they are closest to.